He is a recent graduate of the 2016 DC Comics Talent Development Writer’s Workshop, taught by Scott Snyder.

 In addition to his fiction, David can be heard on the Fuzzy Typewriter podcast with Paul Montgomery—a podcast featuring commentary on art, artists, stories and storytellers.
-The two have recently teamed with other creative professionals to launch The Deceptionists, a podcast dedicated to the craft and process of writing.
+He was also one of the founders of The Deceptionists, a podcast dedicated to the craft and process of writing.
 He currently writes for the comics culture website, Panels.net.